-As a last resort in these types of disputes, you may file a civil lawsuit for nuisance and seek a court order demanding that your neighbor remedies the problem in a timely matter (see Property Rights: My Neighbor is a Nuisance, Your Neighbors' Right to Farm, and Dog Bites and Animal Attacks for related information).
+And as a last resort in these types of disagreements, you can file a civil lawsuit for nuisance and seek a court order demanding that your neighbor resolve the problem in a timely matter.

 The best option for addressing a constantly barking or dangerous dog, a loud rooster crowing at the break of dawn, or a cat repeatedly sneaking into your house, is to talk to the neighbor responsible for the offending animal in a non-confrontational manner.
 The chances are that they are not aware of how much of a problem their pet is causing.

-For example, Neighbor A acquires five hens he plans to raise in the backyard for eggs.
-Neighbor B's dog, normally quiet and well-behaved, begins barking nonstop and clawing underneath the fence upon hearing and smelling the chickens first thing in the morning (the coop is next to the fence).
-The dog's barking wakes up Neighbor A, who becomes sleep deprived and agitated.
+For example, Neighbor A gets five hens he plans to raise in the backyard for eggs.
+Neighbor B's dog, normally quiet and well-behaved, begins barking nonstop and clawing under the fence by the coop upon hearing and smelling the chickens first thing in the morning.
+The dog's barking wakes up Neighbor A, who becomes sleep-deprived and agitated.

-Neighbor B, meanwhile, also is frustrated because other neighbors are now complaining about her dog's barking.
-But after the two neighbors discuss the problem, Neighbor A agrees to move the chicken coop to the other side of his yard and Neighbor B agrees to wait until later in the morning to let her dog out.
+Neighbor B, meanwhile, is frustrated because other neighbors are now complaining about their dog's barking.
+But after the two neighbors discuss the problem, Neighbor A agrees to move the chicken coop to the other side of his yard and Neighbor B agrees to wait until later in the morning to let their dog out.

 If your neighbor's animals are creating a problem that cannot be resolved through discussion and negotiation, you may be able to invoke a local ordinance or state law.
 Laws regulating pets and other animals often have the terms "dogs," "animal control," or "animal law enforcement" in the title.
 The following animal behavior, pet owner actions, or other conditions are typically regulated by such laws:

-As a rule of thumb, the police department probably will usually not be able to help you (except for extreme or urgent situations); call your local animal control service instead.
+As a rule of thumb, the police department will not be able to help you unless it is an urgent situation.
+It may be more helpful to call your local animal control service instead.
 If they believe your complaint has merit, then they may contact the owner of the offending animal with a warning.
-If the problem continues, the neighbor may receive a citation (similar to a traffic ticket, which the neighbor can simply pay or challenge in court).
+If the problem continues, the neighbor may receive a citation, similar to a traffic ticket, which the neighbor can pay or challenge in court.